wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

     * client certificates
     * a selection of CA certificates you trust when interacting with other backends

-* Configure helm charts : federator and ingress and webapp subcharts
+* Configure helm charts : federator, brig, galley, cargohold, ingress and webapp subcharts
 * Test that your configurations work as expected.

 .. _choose-backend-domain: